ankri/react-workshop/tasks/Task-1.md

 Depending on the result of our `useFetchTrips` hook we render either a spinner to indicate that we are still loading, or an error message when an error occured or one trip when the request was successful.

 We now want to make a re-usable component out of it and `map` over the `trips` to display all the incoming trips.

+Consider provider `PropTypes` for your new component.

+> Try running the tests now but ignore the test called "Test document title" - we will get back to it later.